 11. Edinburgh Castle Nest

 Despite the central location, the side-street position and double glazing ensure peaceful nights.
-Perfect for independent travelers seeking self-catering flexibility without sacrificing location, providing an authentic slice of Edinburgh living with postcard-worthy views.
+Perfect for independent travelers seeking self-catering flexibility without sacrificing location.
+The apartment provides an authentic slice of Edinburgh living with postcard-worthy views that most hotels can’t match.
+During Festival season, this location becomes absolutely priceless.

 12. Observatory House

 Ever dreamed of staying in your own private hilltop observatory?
-Sitting atop Calton Hill in splendid isolation, Observatory House offers one of Edinburgh’s most exclusive addresses.
+Sitting atop Calton Hill in splendid isolation, Observatory House is an 18th-century astronomical observatory turned luxury holiday home, and it’s honestly one of Edinburgh’s most exclusive addresses.

 Frequently Asked Questions (FAQs) about the Most Unique Places to Stay in Edinburgh